 Face Coverings and Masks By-Law

 Wearing a mask or face covering will be required in enclosed public spaces under City of Hamilton By-Law 20-155 (PDF, 118 KB) and City of Hamilton By-law 20-202 (PDF, 8 KB).
 The mask or face covering should cover your nose, mouth and chin, without gaping.
 Wearing a mask or face covering is an additional measure we can take to reduce the transmission of COVID-19 and keep each other safe.
 This means that, with some exceptions, all persons, including customers and/or visitors entering an enclosed premise are required to wear a mask or face covering while in the enclosed space.

-Hamilton Public Health Services continues to recommend public health measures be practiced to reduce the transmission of COVID-19, including washing hands with soap and water for a minimum of 20 seconds, staying home if experiencing any COVID-19 symptoms, keeping a physical distance of at least 2 metres from others, wearing a mask or face covering indoors.
+Hamilton Public Health Services continues to recommend public health measures be practiced to reduce the transmission of COVID-19, including washing hands with soap and water for a minimum of 20 seconds, staying home if experiencing any COVID-19 symptoms, keeping a physical distance of at least 2 metres from others, wearing a mask or face covering indoors and where required outdoors.

 Wearing a mask is not an alternative to physical distancing.
 Every effort should be made to keep a 2-metre distance even when wearing a mask.